-- solve word problems involving familiar formulas, eg 'The area of a triangle is 30 square centimetres and base length 12 centimetres, find the perpendicular height of the triangle (Problem Solving) [L] [N] - explain why the solution to a linear equation generated from a word problem may not be a solution to that problem (Reasoning) [CCT]
+- translate word problems into equations, solve the equations and interpret the solutions [N] - ▶ state clearly the meaning of introduced unknowns as 'the number of ...'
+(Communicating) - solve word problems involving familiar formulas, eg 'The area of a triangle is 30 square centimetres and base length 12 centimetres, find the perpendicular height of the triangle.'
+(Problem Solving) [L, N] - explain why the solution to a linear equation generated from a word problem may not be a solution to the given problem (Communicating, Reasoning) [CCT]